Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Introduction

-A matrix is \textit{Toeplitz}\footnote{Often when working with convergents to Laurent series, the matrices under consideration are Hankel instead of Toeplitz.
-This means every value on a given anti-diagonal is equal.
-Their determinants are the same as their Toeplitz counterparts up to a sign.} if every entry on a given diagonal is equal.
-It is thus determined by the sequence comprising its first column and row.
-The number wall of a sequence $S=(s_i)_{i\in\Z}$ is a two dimensioanl array containing the determinants of all the possible finite Toeplitz matrices generated by consecutive elements of $S$.
+A matrix is \textbf{Toeplitz} if every entry on a given diagonal is equal.
+A Toeplitz matrix is thus determined by the sequence comprising its first column and row.
+The number wall of a sequence $\mathbf{S}=(s_i)_{i\in\Z}$ is a two dimensioanl array containing the determinants of all the possible finite Toeplitz matrices generated by consecutive elements of $\mathbf{S}$.
 Specifically, the entry in row $m$ and column $n$ is the determinant of the $(m+1)\times (m+1)$ Toeplitz matrix with top left entry $s_{n}$.
 Zero entries in number walls can only appear in square shapes, called \textbf{windows}. \\

-The following theorem, adapted from \cite[Theorem 2.2]{Faustin}, is the most elementary example of a much more comprehensive dictionary that translates the Diophantine problem underpinning $t$-LC to combinatorics on number walls:
+The following theorem, adapted from \cite[Theorem 2.2]{Faustin}, is the most elementary example of a much more comprehensive dictionary that translates the Diophantine problem underpinning $t$-LC to combinatorics on number walls.